SamYStudiO/flair-gradle-plugin/README.md

 Check [wiki](https://github.com/SamYStudiO/flair-gradle-plugin/wiki) for more documentation.

 #####DEMO
-Checkout [Flair Starling Demo](https://github.com/SamYStudiO/flair-starling-demo) if you want to play with a project build using Flair.
+Checkout [Flair Starling Demo](https://github.com/SamYStudiO/flair-starling-demo) if you want to play with a project built using Flair.

 ===
 ####QUICK START